Astral-C/BinConv2/Readme.md

 `python binconv.py -i in.obj -o out.bin`

 ## Modified Bindings
-This converter requires slightly modified versions of python bindings for libsquish and tinyobjectobloader, as such the needed modifications are included under the bindings directory.
+This converter requires slightly modified versions of python bindings for libsquish and tinyobjloader, as such the needed modifications are included under the bindings directory.
 Simply clone tinyobjloader and [this version of libsquish](https://github.com/tito/libsquish), replace the proper files, and build as normal.